Passenger rail service complaints

+Passenger rail service complaints**

 	Date published: 08 Apr 2021

-- During 2020-21 Q1, passenger rail service complaints have been affected by the coronavirus (COVID-19) pandemic.
-There was a substantial reduction in train services and passengers on the network was higher than earlier in the year but remained at historically low levels, resulting in continued high levels of punctuality and reliability and subsequently a reduction in the volume of complaints closed.
+	- During 2020-21 Quarter 2, passenger rail service complaints have continued to be affected by the coronavirus (COVID-19) pandemic.
+The volume of train services and passengers on the network was higher than earlier in the year but remained at historically low levels, resulting in continued high levels of punctuality and reliability and subsequently a continued low volume of complaints.

-- Nationally there were 40,659 complaints closed in 2020-21 Q1, this represents a decrease of 63.0% compared to 2019-20 Q1.
-Ticketing and refunds policy was the most complained about category, accounting for 24% of all complaints closed.
+	- Nationally there were 41,183 complaints closed in 2020-21 Quarter 2, this represents a decrease of 69.3% compared to 2019-20 Quarter 2.
+Ticketing and refunds policy was the most complained about category, accounting for 13.6% of all complaints closed.

-- Nationally, 84.6% of complaints were closed within 20 working days in 2020-21 Q1.
-A total of 18 out of the 23 train operators met the industry requirement to close 95% or more of their complaints within 20 working days.
+	- Nationally, 97.3% of complaints were closed within 20 working days in 2020-21 Quarter 2.
+A total of 22 out of the 23 train operators met the industry requirement to close 95% or more of their complaints within 20 working days.

 	Previous statistical releases